runeburner/runeburner.github.io/src/Manual/manual/en/world.md

-This is the page for world and it is under construction
+# World

+The world tab is where you interact with the world.
+From this screen you can inspect tiles and entities.
+You can also animate golems.